Liz Aggiss: Crone Alone

 Sanjoy Roy in the Guardian wrote: 'Opening its first evening was Liz Aggiss, dubbed the "enfant terrible of the bus pass generation" in the programme note, whose inimitable presence – equal parts Weimar cabaret host, dada dancer, rogue feminist and end-of-pier prankster – feels as fresh now as it did when she started out four decades ago.
 Her short solo Crone Alone is, as she repeatedly points out during the performance, definitely and defiantly not pretty.
 She peels off her coat – a kind of shiny all-body bin-bag – to reveal a scuzzy vest and bulging Y-fronts.
 She peels those off too, revealing successive layers of vests and undies that release various abject objects....In between, she recalls critical reactions to her early shows, cranks her limbs into puppetty jerks, rants and raps to club and rock rhythms, air-guitars her fingers in front of her crotch.
 Peel away your lifelong accretions of self and society, she seems to say, and you find fights and philosophising, you find odours, body hair and saggy skin, and you find a hot, sweaty soul that is not pretty, but is punchy – and a force of life.'

+Aggiss gave her first public performance of Crone Alone on 29 November 2025 at the Tute in Cambois, Northumberland, as part of its Rude Health festival.
+Lisa Wolfe described the premiere in an article about the Tute for Total Theatre: "With its intricately constructed mix of music-hall tropes, personal revelations, elegantly wrought choreography, and wondrous costume reveals, Crone Alone astounds and delights this rookie audience."